danielcaldas/oldblog/_posts/2019-01-20-debugging-javascript-with-vscode.markdown

 <small>*You can read more about `sourceMapPathOverrides` property in the official <a href="https://github.com/Microsoft/vscode-chrome-debug/blob/master/README.md#sourcemaps" target="_blank" title="microsoft/vscode-chrome-debug README.md">the README.md of microsoft/vscode-chrome-debug</a>.*</small>
 4. The only thing that you would need to eventually fine tune is the url parameter in order to point to your local dev server.

-Now running your development server and simultaneously activating the javascript debugger on vscode you're finally able to debug your code!
+Now running your development server and simultaneously activating the vscode javascript debugger you're finally able to debug your code!

 ![vscode debugger](/assets/img/debugging-javascript-with-vscode/vscode-debugger-part-1.png "vscode debugger javascript")